bucinskasj/bucinskasj.github.io/content/posts/readme.md

 ## Logistics

-- Based in Kaunas, Lithuania
+- Based in Vilnius, Lithuania
 - Know how to work across multiple timezones.
 Never had issues collaborating with teammates who are spread across the world.
 It's all about setting expectations and sticking to them.
 - Deeply invested in my career development.
 I do believe in work-life integration and I'm totally OK working long hours, because I really enjoy what I'm doing.